 It is ironic that hospitals are sometimes the most vocal opponents against policies that encourage healthy transportation choices and improve community health.
 At the public hearing on October 13, Theron Park and Michael Robinson, representing Providence Portland Medical Center, expressed their opposition to the proposed new Transportation Demand Management (TDM) program (title 33.266.410 in the draft zone code amendments), citing that “the requirement of pay-to-park could affect and will affect the lowest wage caregivers” and “the lack of administrative rules” as reasons to not adopt this TDM requirement.

-Park and Robinson’s claims are at best unsupported by evidence, if not rubbish.
+Their claims are at best unsupported by evidence, if not disingenuous.
 Rather than actually advocating for low-wage workers or being a good public steward for the City, Providence wants to see a good policy fail because it does not want to charge its employees for parking and encourage them to use healthier modes of transportation.

 The “Poor” Excuse

 Opponents of pricing parking often use concern for poor workers as their number one reason to keep parking free.
 As I have discussed in a previous article, there are many things that poor people need more than parking, such as housing, food, and health care, but somehow free parking gets a “free pass”.

 Providence claims that “pay-to-park could affect and will affect our lowest wage caregivers”.
 But this concern can be easily be addressed by (1) surveying all employees at the Providence hospital to understand how workers actually get to work; and (2) offering parking discounts or commute subsidies to low-income workers who are car-dependent.